alphagov/govuk-frontend/src/components/tag/README.md

 <td class="govuk-c-table__cell ">No</td>

-<td class="govuk-c-table__cell ">HTML to use within the error message.
+<td class="govuk-c-table__cell ">HTML to use within for the tag component.
 If this is provided, the text argument will be ignored.</td>

 </tr>